a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 ##### Ridiculous Aislyn's Pitch Curve (preprocessed)
 ![Imgur](https://i.imgur.com/ikMwOAC.png)

+I would say my mimic of the cat was better than that of the lion.
+Well, according to the pitch curve analysis, it wasn't by a long shot.

+From -1 to 1, I scored a 0.59 on my lion mimic, and only a -0.49 on my cat mimic.

-Other methods of similarity such as <a href="https://stackoverflow.com/questions/21647120/how-to-use-the-cross-spectral-density-to-calculate-the-phase-shift-of-two-relate">cross-spectral density</a> or <a href="https://perso.limsi.fr/mareuil/publi/IS110831.pdf">Dynamic Time Warping</a> need to be implemented.
+That's because if the curves aren't perfectly lined up, the area cancels out.
+So.... ya.
+I'm working on that.
+Other methods of similarity such as <a href="https://stackoverflow.com/questions/21647120/how-to-use-the-cross-spectral-density-to-calculate-the-phase-shift-of-two-relate">cross-spectral density</a> or <a href="https://perso.limsi.fr/mareuil/publi/IS110831.pdf">Dynamic Time Warping</a> need to be implemented perhaps instead.

+This was a bit long-winded but I hope it was a little enlightening, the turmoil I've gone through in developing what seemed such a simple game.

 ### Articles or Resources I found helpful: